 Students will get their headshots and resumes as well as prepare their websites in this course.
 The student will also put together a professional audition package or they will apply to various professional technical positions or they will put together a strategic plan for engaging the professional theatre world as an artist, manager, and entrepreneur.
-The student will also learn about unions, agents, managers, and they will brush up on their theological aesthetics all in preparation to enter the professional theatre world form either a management, performance, or production side.
+The student will also

 Enrollment Comment: Must be taken with THE498 courses.